 Links to materials found on the open Web.

 Embedded video from any of the Library's streaming documentary films.

 Permalinks or URLs to any of the Library's full text journal articles from its databases (do not place the pdf files in Blackboard).

 Up to 10% of a copyrighted textual work for which you have a legally obtained print copy.
-(You have to scan it yourself, unless you make a course reserve request through the Library and our staff will take care of it all and place the item on e-reserve in the Library site.
+(You have to scan it yourself, unless you make a course reserve request through the Library.
+In the latter case, library staff will do the scanning and place the item on e-reserve in the Library site.
 Library staff will also take care to check on fair use.)

 Creative Commons' licensed materials.
 Read license carefully and make an attribution.
 (See "Permissions" page of this guide and the CC section)

 On September 12, 2011 the Authors Guild, the Australian Society of Authors, the Union Des Écrivaines et des Écrivains Québécois (UNEQ), and eight individual authors filed suit against HathiTrust, the University of Michigan, the University of California, the University of Wisconsin, Indiana University, and Cornell University for copyright infringement.
 At issue are more than 10 million scans contained in HathiTrust's collection, as well as HathiTrust's "Orphan Works Project."
 The Authors Guild has argued that storing and providing access to the digital scans is illegal, while advocates for HathiTrust and participating universities argue that digitizing and providing access to the sources is critical to the future of research and scholarship.